 Disclaimer: There may be variabilities in cooking time based on equipment used.
 Always test for temperature until the meal is warmed to your liking.
 Oven: heat to 350 degrees.
-Remove plastic film from the container before cooking.
+Remove plastic film, salad, dressing and nogada sauce from the container before cooking.
 Place container on a sheet pan and bake for 10 minutes.
-Check food then continue cooking for 5-10 minutes or until warm throughout.
+Check food and add nogada sauce to dish then continue cooking for 3-5 minutes or until warm throughout.

-Microwave: Remove plastic film from container and microwave dish for 2 minutes.
+Microwave: Remove plastic film, salad, dressing and nogada sauce from container and microwave dish for 2 minutes.
+Add nogada sauce to dish and heat for another minute.
 Continue to cook in 20 second increments or until warm throughout.

 Poblano pepper, pomegranate, parsley, turkey picadillo: ground turkey, raisin, almond, garlic, carrot, red potato, onion, diced tomatoes, apple cider vinegar, pepper, clove, nutmeg, himalayan salt and green peas, nogada sauce: almond milk, walnuts, cinnamon and dates (Allergens: Almond and walnut)